Comb honey is the honey which is produced for consumption.

 Okay, it is also important to consider the area where the bees who will be producing the comb honey are going to be kept.

-For example, giving them enough room to ensure swarming is not an issue, is just one of the many factors you are going to have to consider when developing an apiary or location to keep the bees which are going to dedicate their time to the production of the comb honey.
+For example, giving them enough room to ensure swarming is not an issue, is just one of the many factors you are going to have to consider when developing an apiary or location to keep the bees which are going to dedicate their time to produce it.

 Maintaining a healthy, viable hive and colony is also of utmost importance.